TreeHacks/policies/code-of-conduct.md

 Photography is encouraged, but subjects must be given a reasonable chance to opt out from being photographed.
 If they object to the taking of their photograph, comply with their request.
 It is inappropriate to take photographs in contexts where people have a reasonable expectation of privacy (in bathrooms or designated resting spaces).

-If a participant engages in harassing, inappropriate, or disruptive behavior, TreeHacks may take any action it deems appropriate, including but not limited to, warning the offender, contacting Stanford University officials or police, or expulsion from the event with no eligibility for reimbursement or refund of any type.
+If a participant engages in harassing, inappropriate, or disruptive behavior, TreeHacks may take any action it deems appropriate, including but not limited to, warning the offender, contacting Stanford University officials or police, or expulsion from the event with no eligibility for reimbursement, prizes, or refund of any type.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact an organizer using the reporting procedures defined below.